Dirt cake with chocolate cream, decorated with worms, skulls, ghosts, pumpkins, and sugar sprinkles for Halloween.

 - Link to recipe

 To begin, make a red velvet cake according to the box, and split into two pans.
-Concoct the blood in a small saucepan using water, corn starch, and corn syrup, with vanilla and red food coloring added after removing from heat.
-When the cakes have cooled, carefully cut the domes off and place a layer of blood between them before stacking and frosting.
+In a small saucepan, use water, corn starch, and corn syrup, then add vanilla and red food coloring after removing from heat.
+When the cakes have cooled, carefully cut the domes off and place a layer of red icing between them before stacking and frosting.
 Finish with a plastic knife or cleaver for extra effect.

 Monster Mouths